Zweihander-Main/CodinGame_TS/README.md

 ### List of projects:

-[Coders Strike Back](./codersStrikeBack/) -- Bog programming competition.
+[Coders Strike Back](./codersStrikeBack/) -- Bot programming competition.
 [Details here.](https://www.codingame.com/multiplayer/bot-programming/coders-strike-back) Hit Gold league.
 Lots more can be done to improve.

 [Puzzles](./puzzles) -- Divided by difficulty.
 Not necessarily optimal solutions for every one but they pass.